;

 • Limit sugar and high-fructose corn syrup

-• Cut out sodium and salted foods
+• Cut out excess sodium and salted foods

 • Eat more fruits and vegetables